-- A sudden, discrete period of intense anxiety, mounting physiological arousal, fear, stomach problems and discomfort that is associated with a variety of somatic and cognitive symptoms.
-The onset of this episode may have no obvious triggers.: Anxiety, or panic, attacks usually start suddenly with a sense of severe physical and emotional distress.
+- Anxiety Attacks: Anxiety, or panic, attacks usually start suddenly with a sense of severe physical and emotional distress.
 Individuals may feel as if they cannot breathe or are having a heart attack.
 They may feel they are experiencing a medical emergency.
 These episodes usually last a few minutes to an hour, particularly when associated with “off” periods, though they can last for longer periods of time.

 - Social Avoidance: Social avoidance, or social anxiety disorder, involves avoiding everyday social situations because of a fear of embarrassment at having Parkinson's symptoms, such as tremor, dyskinesias, or trouble walking noticed in public.
 Exposure to social situations can lead to severe anxiety in these individuals, which goes away when the person is removed from or completely avoids the situation.